diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 !pip install textblob
 ```

+- Make sure to retrieve your Databricks cluster IP and add it to MongoDB Atlas Allowlist.

 ### 7. Load Data from MongoDB into Databricks using PyMongo
 - Create a connection string to your MongoDB Atlas cluster: